A Robust Method for Shift Detection in Time Series: Appendix 1: auxiliary results

 Now by the Chebyshev inequality, we obtain

 The Borel-Cantelli lemma completes the proof. \end{proof}

 In order to prove Theorem \ref{th:bahadur}, we need some information about the local behaviour of the empirical $U$-process.
-We will first concentrate on the first half of the process, i.e. $\lambda\in[0,1/2]$:
+We will first concentrate on the first half of the process, that is $\lambda\in[0,1/2]$: